 Understanding Mortgage Readiness from an Agent's Perspective

 Mortgage readiness goes beyond pre-approval letters.
 Pre-approval indicates likely approval based on initial documentation, whereas readiness ensures clients navigate full underwriting without delays or complications.
+Learn more about what loan readiness means and how to explain it to buyers so you can set clear expectations from the first conversation.

 The Four Pillars of Client Mortgage Readiness